KeelStack-Labs/.github/SECURITY.md

 - Dependencies are regularly updated
 - We follow security best practices for authentication, payments, and data handling
 - We use 3D Secure for payment processing via Gumroad
+- If you discover a security vulnerability (e.g., a bypass in the Stripe webhook logic), please do not open a public issue.
+Email us at [support@keelstack.me](mailto:support@keelstack.me).
+We aim to respond to all security reports within 12 hours.

 ## ⚖️ Responsible Disclosure